nothings/stb/tools/README.footer.md

 #### Why "stb"?
 Is this something to do with Set-Top Boxes?

 No, they are just the initials for my name, Sean T. Barrett.
-This was not chosen out of egomania, but as a semi-robust way of namespacing the filenames and source function names.
+This was not chosen out of egomania, but as a moderately sane way of namespacing the filenames and source function names.

 #### Will you add more image types to stb_image.c?